Explore White Pocket on the Paria Plateau, Northern Arizona

 Although it doesn't show White Pocket, here's a map of the roads in the area to give you an idea of how things are laid out.

 And then there's State Line Campground, which is 9.3 miles down House Rock Valley Rd. from Highway 89 -- one mile south of the Wire Pass Trailhead.
 This is a very small, free campground -- only four, first-come first-served sites -- that's patrolled but does not have a camp host.
 Like almost all of the camping to be found in this area, there is NO WATER, so bring a lot ... at least two gallons per person per day.
 You always want to have more than you need, of course, not less.

-See the BLM website for more information about camping in the Vermilion Cliffs National Monument, including White House, Lee's Ferry and State Line Campgrounds.
+See the BLM website for a little more information about camping in or near the Vermilion Cliffs National Monument, including White House, Lee's Ferry and State Line Campgrounds.

 Sueanne and I camped "at large" just off of House Rock Valley Road, a few miles from Wire Pass Trailhead.

 Cautions and Precautions for a Trip Out to White Pocket